 Configure the Initializer Component

-In the Outputs table, set the following:
+In the Outputs table, enter the following:

 Property ID